vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 and rate, and GAIN independence while ADSR is enabled.
 The full build and all 20 CTest targets pass.

+### Let format code use shared envelope helpers directly

+Remove the forwarding driverEnvelope functions and declarations from Compile, GraphRes, and Hudson SNES.
+Their call sites now use snesDspEnvelope directly, with formerly implicit zero GAIN values visible where needed.
+Keep wrappers that perform actual driver-specific normalization.
+CPS also relies on the shared fade conversion's existing infinity handling instead of branching around it, and its local stage helper no longer accepts an unused policy flag.
+This removes 21 production lines and three format-facing helper names.
+Update the Hudson fixture to compare native release with its distinct GAIN release instead of testing a deleted forwarding function.
+The full build and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,